Mind, Brain and the Body - PSYC8650

 Overview

-The module will survey cutting edge research emphasising the role of sensory and motor systems in human cognition.
-We will discuss the relationship between brain, mind and body, from physiological, experimental, philosophical, linguistic, and neuroscientific perspectives.
-The module will cover areas such as sensorimotor interactions, interoception, somatosensory and motor plasticity, body representation, body ownership, the sense of agency, as well as embodied cognition.
+What role do sensory and motor systems play in human cognition?
+In this module you will survey cutting edge research on their role as well as Tlearningabout the relations between brain, mind and body from physiological, experimental, philosophical, linguistic, and neuroscientific perspectives.
+You will learn about areas such as sensorimotor interactions, interoception, brain plasticity, body representation, body ownership, the sense of agency, influence of the vestibular system on the self-consciousness, as well as embodied cognition.
 Implications for cognition, social behaviour and clinical conditions will be emphasised.
+At the end of this module you will be able to critically read and analyse articles of scientific journals, cleary and coicisely communicate your own ideas and discuss advanced methodological and theoretical topics in cognitive psychology/neuroscience.

 Details